-Cell phones, I-Pods, Google Glasses and the like will not be allowed to be used in the school building during the normal school day, 8:00 am - 3:10 pm, with the exception of cell phones being used in the halls during passing periods and lunch.
-During these allowed usage times, the phone must be on vibrate - no ringers.
+Cell phones, I-Pods, Google Glasses and the like will not be allowed to be used in the school building during the normal school day, 8:00 am - 3:10 pm, with the exception of cell phones being used in the halls during passing periods and lunch for texting only.
+During these allowed usage times, the phone must be on vibrate - no ringers and all audio muted.
+The primary means of communication for students will continue to be made through the main office.
 If any major issues occur due to the use of cell phones during lunch or in the hallways, the administration reserves the right to ban cell phone use.

 Students may bring cell phones to the high school office to be kept during the school day and retrieve them at the end of the day if they wish.
 Students may also lock such items up in their locker during the school day.
-Students are not to have any of the items listed above on their person during the school day within the classroom.
-If a teacher sees any such item they will be confiscated.
-The Nodaway-Holt R-VII School District is NOT responsible for lost or stolen items kept in lockers
+The Nodaway-Holt R-VII School District is NOT responsible for lost or stolen items kept in lockers.